vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/13_veda-tulya-prAmANyam.md

 भारते ...

 > The Nārāyaṇīya section of the Mahābhārata ( XII. chs.
-334-348 ) is valuable as it is the only fairly full account of the Pāñcarātra doctrines that we possess in original Sanskrit....All the bhakti-writers from Rāmānuja down to the present day, assume the reader's familiarity with the principles inculcated there in[[??]].
+334-348 ) is valuable as it is the only fairly full account of the Pāñcarātra doctrines that we possess in original Sanskrit....All the bhakti-writers from Rāmānuja down to the present day, assume the reader's familiarity with the principles inculcated therein.

 [ See G. A. Grierson, “The Nārāyaṇīya and the Bhāgavatas”, The Indian Antiquary, vol. 37, pp. 261-62. ]
 </details>